mentalisttraceur/python-macaddress/README.rst

     >>> str(mac)
     01-02-03-04-05-06

 The first format listed in ``formats`` is used when stringifying the object.
-If you want to use a different format, you can override the ``formats`` attribute on the instance, or on a subclass:
+If you want to use a different format, you can override the ``formats`` attribute on a subclass:

 .. code:: python